ELITR/pipeliner/README.md

  The data flowing on all edges will also be captured to a file named `{outputName}2{inputName}.log` file in the specified logging folder.

+By default, every edge is logged with timestamps per each row.
+To change this behavior, set the `type` parameter in the `addEdge()` function.
+Default value is `"text"`.
+Supported values:
+- "none": No timestamps.
+Suffix: `log`
+- "binary": No timestamps.
+Suffix: `.data`
+- "text": Timestamps per row.
+Suffix: `.log`.

+Stderr of each vertex is also captured by default.
+They're labeled in DFS-preorder order.

 ## Visualization
 To see a (bit crude) visualization of the created graph, use `p.draw` (make sure you got `matplotlib` installed).